The Benefits of Using Facebook to Grow a YouTube Channel

 Once they have watched your video they are primed for a nice re-targeting campaign.
 And, once those audiences have matured a little, they’re even great for testing promotions, building lookalike audiences, and gaining insights into what type of person is interacting with your content.

-Benefit #3 - Gain Views & Subscribers
+3. Gaining Views & Subscribers

 For those of you that have used different platforms for this type of campaign, it becomes pretty apparent that Facebook tends to be much less expensive than the competition.
 Especially when taking into consideration the various benefits this type of campaign can produce.